wp-plugins/comment-contest/readme.txt

 = 1.1.1b =
 * Send a mail to the winners at the end.
 You can choose to do so or not (not tested yet)

+= 1.1.1 =
+* Bug fix : send a mail to winners (tested online)
+* Bug fix : can display other posts

+= 1.1.2 =
+* Add the possibility to choose between Normal Contest or Speed Contest.
+Speed Contest choose winners by sorting them by chronologic order

+= 1.2 =
+* Set the prices to win
+* Change PHP version for the main class.
+I migrate from PHP5 to version 4 because some servers still use PHP4 and PHP4 is the Wordpress recommandation

+= 1.3 =
+* Change error message display (now it's the same message as Wordpress).
+Old values are put in the fields so the user don't have to type again the values
+* New winners display